 - Extensive integration of psychological theory and research methods.

-- Wide spectrum of electives, including Clinical Psychology, Principles of Psychotherapy, Child Psychopathology, Neuropsychology, Interviewing and Counseling, Psychology of Addictions, Music Therapy, and seminars in the area of social and multi-cultural psychology.
+- Wide spectrum of electives, including Forensic Psychology, Principles of Psychotherapy, Child Psychopathology, Neuropsychology, Interviewing and Counseling, Psychology of Addictions, Educational Psychology, and seminars in the area of social and multi-cultural psychology.

 - Cognitive behavioral program orientation, with the exploration of other approaches to psychotherapy and counseling.